Au jus: Ingredients and preparation

 To prepare a natural jus, the cook may skim off the fat from the juices left after cooking and bring the remaining meat stock and water to a boil.
 Jus can be frozen for six months or longer, but the flavour may suffer after this time.

 Au jus recipes in the United States often use soy sauce, Worcestershire sauce, salt, pepper, white or brown sugar, garlic, beets, carrots, onions, or other ingredients to make something more like a gravy.
 The American jus is sometimes prepared separately, rather than being produced naturally by the food being cooked.
 An example could be a beef jus made by reducing beef stock to a concentrated form (also known as Glace de Viande) to accompany a meat dish.
 It is typically served with the French dip sandwich.

 Jus can also be made by extracting the juice from the original meat and combining it with another liquid e.g. red wine (thus forming a red wine jus).

 A powdered product described as jus is also sold and is rubbed into the meat before cooking or added afterwards.
 Powdered forms generally use a combination of salt, dried onion, and sometimes sugar as primary flavoring agents.

 Use as noun

-In the United States, the phrase au jus is often used as a noun, owing to it having been adapted in culinary references into the noun form: Rather than a "sandwich au jus", the menu may read "sandwich with au jus".
+In the United States, the phrase au jus is often used as a noun, owing to its having been adapted in culinary references into the noun form: Rather than a "sandwich au jus", the menu may read "sandwich with au jus".